How do you feel about using technology to help manage health? Take our survey here.

 View all responses caret icon

-We all know kidneys clean our bodies of waste materials.
-There is a way to find out if it is not doing that very efficiently.
-That is what eGFR tells us.
-This tells us that the kidneys are working to clean and as its score goes higher, kidney disease advances in its stages.
-So, as it starts growing higher than 90% kidney stage is set for stage 1, and then it keeps on going to stage 5, where things are not so helpful and become out of hand at some point.
+This tells us that the kidneys are working to clean.
+As its score goes higher, kidney disease advances in its stages.
+For example, if it starts growing higher than 90 percent, kidney stage is set for stage 1.
+It then keeps on going to stage 5, where things are not so helpful and become out of hand at some point.

 My son knows that he can pick himself up no matter what.
 He does this with a smile on his face, a positive attitude, and the determination to keep trying and never give up.
 Stay healthy my friends and take extra care of those little beans in your body who have a lot on their plate.